-The water supply in Germany is to a large extent still carried out by public authorities.15 According to § 50 I, II WHG (Law on water resources) the public water supply shall as a duty of general interest be primarily covered by making use of local water occurrences.16 Generally there are local monopolies that are protected by concession and demarcation contracts and strengthened by statutory obligation of connection and usage.17 According to VKU statistics the market share of municipal enterprises adds up to 76.3 %, statistics of BDEW18 actually see the market share of water distribution companies owned by public authorities at about 96 %.19 p.
+The water supply in Germany is to a large extent still carried out by public authorities.
+According to § 50 I, II WHG (Law on water resources) the public water supply shall as a duty of general interest be primarily covered by making use of local water occurrences.
+Generally there are local monopolies that are protected by concession and demarcation contracts and strengthened by statutory obligation of connection and usage.
+According to VKU statistics the market share of municipal enterprises adds up to 76.3 %, statistics of BDEW actually see the market share of water distribution companies owned by public authorities at about 96 %.

+Attempts to privatise the public water supply have not been successful so far.
+The feeding-in of water provided by other distribution companies into the existent network is seen critically, as an intermixing technically comes along with an "extensive loss of quality".
+Furthermore there is no adequate interconnected network system.
+Due to the p.
 1690), "Gesetz zur Neuregelung energiewirtschaftlicher Vorschriften" (Revision of prescriptions concerning energy industry regulation), July 26th (Federal Law Gazette I, p.
-1554), "Erstes Gesetz zur Änderung schiftfahrtsrechtlicher Vorschriften" (First Law amending waterway legislation), July 22nd, 2011 (Federal Law Gazette I, p.
+1554), "Erstes Gesetz zur Änderung schifffahrtsrechtlicher Vorschriften" (First Law amending waterway legislation), July 22nd, 2011 (Federal Law Gazette I, p.
 1512), "Gesetz zur Förderung des Klimaschutzes bei der Entwicklung in den Städten und Gemeinden" (Act on the promotion of climate protection in municipal development), July 22nd, 2011 (Federal Law Gazette I, p.
 1509), "Gesetz zur Errichtung eines Sondervermögens "Energie- und Klimafonds" (Law on the establishment of a fund "Energy and Climate Fund"), July 29th, 2011 (Federal Law Gazette I, p.
 1702).